Sing! China: Format

 The series consists of three main phases: a blind audition, a battle phase, and live performance shows.
 The four judges/coaches choose teams of contestants through a blind audition process.
 Each judge has the length of the auditioner's performance to decide if he or she wants that singer on his or her team.
-If two or more judges want the same singer (as happens frequently), the singer has the final choice of coach.
-Since 2018, artists that are not selected by any of the coaches leave the stage directly after their song and do not talk with the coaches.
-The chairs do not turn and hence the coaches do not see any artists that are not picked.
-Exceptions include if a coach wants to see the unchosen artist after their performance by request.
+They can do it by pressing their button and their chairs will face the artist, just like in The Voice.
+If only one coach want the same singer, that singer will be defaulted to his/her team.
+If two or more coaches want the same singer (as happens frequently), the singer has the final choice of coach.